Toyo Tire Corporation

 This indicator is disabled as the company does not operate rubber plantations.

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-However, the company's own reporting does not refer to a definition of peat or state no planting on peat of any depth.
+The company commits its suppliers to preventing the development of peatland.
+However, it does not provide a clear commitment to prohibit plantation on peat of any depth by all suppliers.

 This indicator is disabled as the company does not operate rubber plantations.